adidas/api-guidelines/protocol/content-negotiation.md

 > NOTE: The content negotiation plays the key role in evolving an API, **change management and versioning**.

 #### Example
-A client is programmed to use the `application/vnd.example.resource+json; version=2` media type.
+A client is programmed to understand the `application/vnd.example.resource+json; version=2` message format semantics.
 The client requests a representation of the `/greeting` resource in desired the media type (including its version) from the server:

 ```
 GET /greeting HTTP/1.1